 On May 10, 2017, Amgen Inc. and Amgen Manufacturing Inc. filed an action against us in the U.S. District Court for the District of Delaware (the "District Court") alleging infringement of one or more claims of Amgen's U.S. patent 8,273,707 (the "'707 patent") under 35 U.S.C. § 271.
 The complaint seeks injunctive relief, monetary damages and attorney fees.
 On December 7, 2017, the U.S. Magistrate Judge issued under seal a Report and Recommendation to the District Court recommending that the District Court grant, with prejudice, the Company's pending motion to dismiss Amgen Inc. and Amgen Manufacturing Inc.'s complaint for failure to state a claim pursuant to Federal Rule of Civil Procedure 12(b)(6).
 On March 26, 2018, Judge Stark of the District Court adopted the U.S. Magistrate Judge's Report and Recommendation to grant the motion of the Company pursuant to Federal Rule of Civil Procedure 12(b)(6) to dismiss with prejudice the patent infringement complaint alleging infringement of the '707 patent on the grounds that such complaint failed to state a claim upon which relief may be granted.
 In May 2018, Amgen filed a Notice of Appeal in the U.S. Court of Appeals for the Federal Circuit.
-Amgen and Coherus have filed briefs in this matter and oral argument is scheduled for May 8, 2019.
+Amgen and Coherus filed briefs in this matter and oral argument was held on May 8, 2019.
+On July 29, 2019, the Federal Circuit issued a precedential opinion affirming the District Court's judgment in the Company's favor.
+The Federal Circuit held that the doctrine of prosecution history estoppel barred Amgen from succeeding on its infringement claim and affirmed the District Court's dismissal.
+This case is currently pending, as Amgen may seek further appellate relief at the Federal Circuit or file a petition for writ of certiorari to the Supreme Court of the United States.

 On January 24, 2019, we filed suit against Amgen in the United States District Court of Delaware alleging that the manufacture of Amgen's Humira® biosimilar, AmgevitaTM, infringes Coherus' U.S. patents 10,155,039; 10,159,732; and 10,159,733.
 Each of the asserted Coherus patents is directed to stable formulations of adalimumab.
 On March 5, 2019, we filed an amended complaint asserting an additional patent, U.S. patent 10,207,000.
+On April 18, 2019, Amgen filed its answer and counterclaims.
+On June 24, 2019, we filed our answer to Amgen's counterclaims.
 The case is currently pending.